Healthy Recipes Blog

 Jump to Recipe Review Recipe

 I enjoy dips like sour cream dip, cream cheese dip, and Greek yogurt dip.
 But when I want something extra creamy and cheesy, I make this spinach artichoke dip.
-The combination of vegetables, garlic, sour cream, and parmesan is delightful.
+The combination of vegetables, garlic, sour cream, and Parmesan is delightful.
 It's an easy recipe, too.
 Once you defrost the spinach and chop the artichokes, all you have to do is mix everything in a bowl, transfer the mixture to a baking dish, and bake.

 Ingredients